AttackOnJasper/University-notes/notes/aws/aws.md

 # Amazon FSx for Windows File Server
 A fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require file storage to AWS

-# Lambda
-* Benefits of Serverless Computing
-    * never pay for idle; only pay for compute time
-* Lambda
-	* will replace EC2 for the most part
-	* supported languages: Java, Python, C#, Node.js, Ruby
-* Features
-    * Bring own code - custom runtimes
-    * Flexible use
-    * Simple resource model
-        * power rating from 128 MB to 3 GB (prices are proportional)
-    * Flexible Authorization
-    * Monitoring & Logging - CloudWatch
-    * Stateless - persist data in external storage
-    * Continous scaling
-* Other
-    * In Lambda’s outbound connections port 25 is blocked - no access to send email
-* Practice
-    * do not put lambda in VPC
-* Current issues
-    * Java lambda cold start issues - hard to lower that into 400ms
-        * Impact: P99 could be over 20s - API Gateway time out
-        * How did cold start happen?
-            * JVM allocation + handler class initialization (Boosted CPU Access could take up to 10s)
-                * loaded too many classes
-            * Dependency injection not front-loading all necessary classes
-            * Known values not provided leading to auto discovery
-            * Reflection & classpath scanning
-        * Quick fix: allocates more memory to lambda
-    * No GraalVM Native Image
-        * GraalVM: virtual machine
-* Best practice
-    * To lower cold start in Java
-        * Remove reflection: use dagger (static DI) instead of spring/guice for dependency injection
-        * Put dynamoDb initialization into static init methods
-        * Use aws java sdk v2
-        * Use AWSXRay to figure out the code segment contributing to the code start
-        * Use lambda warmer - wake service up after a period of time
-        * Check other reinvent guide: e.g. https://www.youtube.com/watch?v=ddg1u5HLwg8&ab_channel=AWSEvents

-# Amazon Cognito
-* Acts as a broker that allows authenticated users to access AWS resources
-* User Pool Authentication
-* Standard attributes MUST be specified during creation of the user pool
-    * e.g. address, birthdate, email, family name, etc.
-* Can allow sign-in via other platforms such as Facebook, LinkedIn, or Google.

-# API Gateway
-* Authentication
-    * can perform some authentication, but still need Cognito
-* Creating API
-    * pass RESTful resources
-* Deploying API
-* Caching
-* Throttling
-* Swagger - open API specification
-* Invoking API - generate SDK

-# AWS SAM
-* Template driven Extension on CloudFormation
-* Helps debugging Lambda functions